 By considering the various roles that are involved, we can break the functionality down into the following bits:

-- As editor I can review the article before putting it on the site, so that we can prevent typos;
+- As an editor I can review the article before putting it on the site so that we can prevent typos;

-By breaking down functionality into the roles that have to perform bits of that functionality, we more clearly understand what functionality is needed and can more accurately estimate the work involved.
+By breaking down functionality into the roles that have to perform bits of that functionality, we more clearly understand what functionality is needed.
 Writing PBI’s is a great way to apply this strategy.
 It also helps the Product Owner to prioritize.
-Some roles may be less relevant at the moment, and can be implemented later.
+Some roles may be less relevant at the moment and can be implemented later.
 Perhaps there is no need at the time for an editor.
 Or the editor can be called by a journalist to check the article manually.

 Strategy 9: Breaking down by ‘optimize now’ vs ‘optimize later’